Getting Started with Organizations¶

 Viewing the Name of Your Organization and Its Accounts¶

-You can view the name of your organization and its accounts through the web interface or using SQL:
+If you are the organization administrator, you can view the name of your organization and its accounts through the web interface or using SQL:

 Changing the Name of Your Organization¶

 If you want to change the name of an organization, for example to change a system-generated name to a more user-friendly one, contact Snowflake Support.

 When you contact Snowflake Support, you must decide whether users can temporarily access accounts in the organization using the original account URL.
 If you keep the original account URL, it is automatically dropped after 90 days, at which time users must use the new account URL to access the account.
 If you want to drop the account URL before the 90 days expire, see Dropping an Account URL.

 An organization administrator uses an account with the ORGADMIN role enabled to work with data and features that pertain to all accounts in the organization.
 Once the ORGADMIN role is enabled, the organization administrator can log in to the account and use the role to perform organization-focused tasks like listing all accounts in the organization and creating new accounts.

 Every organization has at least one account with the ORGADMIN role enabled.
 The organization administrator can use the ALTER ACCOUNT … SET IS_ORG_ADMIN command to enable the role in additional accounts.

 For example, to enable the ORGADMIN role for existing account

 my_account1, the organization administrator can execute the following